Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Evolution of Extended [ C 2 ] Emission

 Given that starburst-driven outflows can expel [\ion{C}{2}]-emitting gas to larger distances from the galaxy center, a natural question arises: Can these outflows achieve sufficiently high velocities to be gravitationally unbound?
-To address this, we characterize the kinematics of CGM-scale [\ion{C}{2}]-emitting gas by examining the gravitationally bound vs. unbound fractions.
-We classify a gas particle as unbound if its velocity exceeds the local escape velocity ($v > v_{\rm escape}$), that is, it should have sufficient kinetic energy to move from CGM scales ($3<R<10\,$kpc) to $R_{\rm vir}$ of the host DM halo.
-Since DM dominates the total mass, the $v_{\rm escape}$ is determined primarily by the DM halo potential.
+To address this, we characterize the kinematics of inner-CGM scale [\ion{C}{2}]-emitting gas by examining the gravitationally bound vs. unbound fractions.
+We classify a gas particle as unbound if its velocity exceeds the local escape velocity ($v > v_{\rm escape}$), that is, it should have sufficient kinetic energy to move from inner CGM scales ($3<R<10\,$kpc) to $R_{\rm vir}$ of the host DM halo.
+Since DM dominates the total mass, the $v_{\rm escape}$ is determined primarily by the DM halo's gravitational potential.